Irish Music

 The school is modelled on the Irish Summer School formats of Miltown Malbay, Tubbercurry and Drumshambo.
 It offers a series of master class and performance opportunities to attendees to enhance both their own music practice as well as the cultural and artistic landscape of this country with its strong Irish links.

-In the past we have enjoyed meeting and learning from:
+In the past we have enjoyed meeting & learning from:

 2015 - Aoife Granville, Níall Ó Beaglaoich, Louise Phelan, Liam O'Brian, Ben Stephenson, Brendyn Montomgery.

-2014 - The Mulcahy family (Louise, Michelle and Mick), Nathan Gourley, Christina Dolphin, Luke Plumb, Bob McNeill, Barry McDonald
+2014 - Louise Mulcahy, Michelle Mulcahy, Mick Mulcahy, Nathan Gourley, Christina Dolphin, Luke Plumb, Bob McNeill, Barry McDonald

 2013 - Alan Doherty, Tola Custy, Gerry Paul, Jody Moran, Seamus Breathnach, Adam Guyton